CollierCZ/docs-media/java-rx-sdk-reame.md

 ## Getting started

-The first step is to include the SDK into your project, for example, as a Gradle compile dependency.
+The first step is to include the SDK in your project, for example, as a Gradle compile dependency.
 Based on your project type, choose one of the following:

 #### Java